Jonlysun/DERETFound/README.md

 ```

 ## Pre-Training
 You can use the following command or run the 'bash main_pretrain.sh'.
-Please remember replace the root path with your own dataset path
+Please remember replace the root path with your own dataset path.
+You can download the `mae_pretrain_vit_large.pth` from the official repo of [MAE](https://github.com/facebookresearch/mae).
 ```
 IMAGE_DIR='YOUR_IMAGE_DIR'
 python -m torch.distributed.launch --nproc_per_node=8 main_pretrain.py \